Heimdal

 KEY FEATURES

-• Provides detailed reports and insights on patch releases and installation status.
+Provides in-depth reports on patch releases and installation status.

-• Detection, reporting, testing, and the deployment of patches.
+Handles detection, reporting, testing, and deployment of updates.

 PROS